 Approved nonprofit organizations become partners at One Percent.
 The nonprofit partners are eligible for funding from the member businesses.

-The Frequently Asked Questions are a helpful summary of how the program works.
+The FAQs in the ‘our model’ section are a helpful summary of how the program works.

 One Percent posts contact information.